jhpyle/docassemble/demo.md

 under: |
   ${ x.name }
 comment: |
-  docassemble can collect signatures from users, who can write their signature with their finger on a touchscreen device, or use a mouse or trackpad.
+  A Steward can collect signatures from users, who can write their signature with their finger on a touchscreen device, or use a mouse or trackpad.
 The signatures can be added to documents.
 ---